 The picturesque hole on the golf course is the longest hole on the golf course as well, #17.
-This par 5 is a blast starting from the tee shot which is from a cliff to a valley below over a creek.
+This 535 yard par 5 is a blast starting from the tee shot which is from a cliff to a valley below over a creek.
 This is a go get it type of hole if you can stay out of the creek and the bunkers.
-Plus you better score on this hole because #18 is part of the trifecta at Otis, with your final hole being a par 3 that is all carry, just like the other two par 3’s on the course.
+You better score on this hole because 18 is part of the trifecta at Otis, with your final hole being a 180 yard par 3 that is all carry.
+While I have played many well known golf courses and Tour level facilities over the years I will always contend that Otis is home to the hardest par 3 I have ever played.
+The 3rd hole is only 166 yards, however your tee shot is going over a valley and this green is only 25 feet deep with a steep back to front slope.
+There is a bunker that protects the left side where the only flat part of the green is located.
+The best play on this green is to actually come up short right, if it hops on the green then fantastic.
+While the first two holes I average better then par I own a +1.5 strokes over par on this hole.

 Otis Park is a picturesque golf course with an old school style of architecture and historical landmarks.
 For the better player it might be an easy place to play but that is not what should be valued at Otis as it is not designed to be difficult.
 Otis shows off the character of Bedford and of southern Indiana.
 The limestone walls, limestone bandshell, red brick mansion and the rolling hills are what make Otis a great place to visit.
 As I said earlier I grew up playing this place and my children will as well.